Jeh3no/Godot-Simple-FPS-Weapon-System-Asset/README.md

 Simply download it, add it to your project, get the files you want to use.

+But you can also use it as a starter template if you want to.

+If that's the case, you can simply drag and drop the folders under the "addon" one in a freshly created project.

 you need to create a input action in your project for each action, and then type the exact same name into the corresponding input action variable

 (for example : name your move forward action "moveForward", and then type "moveForward" into the variable "moveForwardAction").